mstan19/professional-portfolio/README.md

 ## Questions

 Any questions?
 I'd love to hear from you!
-Contact me through my github.
+Contact me through my github or my Linkedin.

 ---